Improper Wage Rates on Public Works Construction Projects

 Employees who work on a public works construction project for a town, a city or a state are entitled to certain special protections under the law.
 For example, Massachusetts has a prevailing wage law that sets a special minimum hourly rate for non-supervisory employees on public works projects.

 If you are an employee performing construction work on a public works project and you are paid less than the prevailing wage law mandates, you have a legal right to pursue a claim for restitution of unpaid wages.
-An experienced Boston employment lawyer at the Law Offices of Jeffrey S. Glassman can assist you in pursuing a claim and getting the money the law entitles you to receive for your hard work.Understanding Prevailing Wage Laws on Massachusetts Construction Projects
+Our legal team can assist you in pursuing a claim and getting the money the law entitles you to receive for your hard work.Understanding Prevailing Wage Laws on Massachusetts Construction Projects

 M.G.L. c.149, s.
 26 sets for the prevailing wage law for employers on public works construction projects.
 Under this law:

 - The authority awarding a contract for a public construction project has to obtain a Prevailing Wage Sheet from the Department of Labor Standards before soliciting bids for public construction projects.